Dini Metro-Roland

 Bio:

-Dini Metro-Roland is Professor of Educational Foundations at Western Michigan University.
-He is coordinator of graduate programs in the Teaching, Learning and Educational Studies department, and course director of Humanities for Everybody, a program that provides free humanities courses to members of the Kalamazoo community.
-Dini’s scholarly interests explore themes of multicultural education, philosophical hermeneutics, virtue ethics, and the moral and pedagogical implications of online instruction.
-Recent publications include: Why Teaching Matters: A Philosophical Guide to the Elements of Practice (Bloomsbury Academic Press, 2020) co-authored with Paul Farber; “Moral Education and Technology” in The Oxford Encyclopedia of Philosophy of Education (2022) also co-authored with Paul Farber.
-He is also co-editor, with Sheron Fraser-Burgess and Jessica Heyback of The Cambridge Handbook of Ethics and Education which will be available to the public in 2024.
+His scholarly interests center on multicultural education, philosophical hermeneutics, virtue ethics, and the moral and pedagogical dimensions of online learning.
+His recent publications include Why Teaching Matters: A Philosophical Guide to the Elements of Practice (Bloomsbury Academic Press, 2020), co-authored with Paul Farber; “Moral Education and Technology” in The Oxford Encyclopedia of Philosophy of Education (2022), also co-authored with Farber; and The Cambridge Handbook of Ethics and Education, co-edited with Sheron Fraser-Burgess and Jessica Heybach, forthcoming in 2024.

 Teaching (Selected)